Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/blob/main/PCB_Arduino_Uno/Arduino_shield.jpg)

-If you want something neat, you can follow the [instructions given here](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators?tab=readme-ov-file) to build a dedicated PCB
+If you want something very neat, you can follow the [instructions given here](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators?tab=readme-ov-file) to build a dedicated PCB.
+This PCB is also compatible with many other projects.

 ## How to use it